bingeli1212/nitrile-preview/doc/DOC-diagram.md

 where (2,3) is the location of the origin, and (2,2) is where the point is relative to the origin.

-The ``cartesian.grid`` command asks to draw a grid with the lower-left corner at (xmin,ymin) and upper-right corner at (xmax,ymax).
+The ``cartesian-grid`` command asks to draw a grid with the lower-left corner at (xmin,ymin) and upper-right corner at (xmax,ymax).
 The increment is default at 1.
 The increment for x-direction can be set by the xstep-option and the increment for y-direction can be set by the ystep-option.

-    cartesian.grid -5 -5 5 5
+    cartesian-grid -5 -5 5 5
-    cartesian.grid {xstep:0.5, ystep:0.5} -5 -5 5 5
+    cartesian-grid {xstep:0.5, ystep:0.5} -5 -5 5 5

-The ``cartesian.xaxis`` command is to draw the x-axis.
+The ``cartesian-xaxis`` command is to draw the x-axis.
 The only two parameters passed to it is the lower and upper range that this axis entails.
-Similarly, the ``cartesian.yaxis`` command draws the y-axis with similar parameter requirements.
+Similarly, the ``cartesian-yaxis`` command draws the y-axis with similar parameter requirements.

-    cartesian.xaxis -0.75 5.6
+    cartesian-xaxis -0.75 5.6
-    cartesian.yaxis -0.75 4.5
+    cartesian-yaxis -0.75 4.5

-The ``cartesian.xtick`` is used to draw ticks as well as labels on the x-axis of the coordinate.
+The ``cartesian-xtick`` is used to draw ticks as well as labels on the x-axis of the coordinate.
 The list of arguments passed to this command is a list of location of these ticks on the axis.
 For example, if passed as "1 2 3" then the ticks will appear where (1,0), (2,0), and (3,0) points are.
 For each tick, a label string will also appear unerneath that tick.
-Similarly, the ``cartesian.ytick`` command does the same thing except for that it is for the y-axis.
+Similarly, the ``cartesian-ytick`` command does the same thing except for that it is for the y-axis.

-    cartesian.xtick 1 2 3 4 5
+    cartesian-xtick 1 2 3 4 5
-    cartesian.ytick 1 2 3 4
+    cartesian-ytick 1 2 3 4

 The `cartesian dot` command shows one or more points as dots inside the coordinate.
 Every two numbers are interpreted as a pair of (x,y) coordinates.

-    cartesian.dot  -4 0 4 0 \
+    cartesian-dot  -4 0 4 0 \
                   -5 0 5 0

-The 'cartesian.line' and 'cartesian.arrow' commands are similar, except for that the first one will draw connecting lines between all points, and the second one also adds an arrowhead at the very end of the line.
+The 'cartesian-line' and 'cartesian-arrow' commands are similar, except for that the first one will draw connecting lines between all points, and the second one also adds an arrowhead at the very end of the line.

-    cartesian.line  -4 0 4 0 \
+    cartesian-line  -4 0 4 0 \
                     -5 0 5 0
-    cartesian.arrow -4 0 4 0 \
+    cartesian-arrow -4 0 4 0 \
                     -5 0 5 0

-The 'cartesian.yplot; is similar to 'cartesian.dot', in that it generates a series of dots.
+The 'cartesian-yplot; is similar to 'cartesian-dot', in that it generates a series of dots.
 Only the x-coordinates of plotted points are provided, and the y-coordinates of each point is calculated by the supplied function, which must be provided by the "f" member of the option.

     fn P(x) = pow(x,2)
-    cartesian.yplot {f:P} 1 2 3 4 5
+    cartesian-yplot {f:P} 1 2 3 4 5

 In the previous example, following points will be shown: (1,1), (2,4), (3,9), (4,16), and (5,25) as dots.
 The Range expression in this case can be useful, such as the following:

     fn P(v) = pow(v,2)
-    cartesian.yplot {f:P} [1:5]
+    cartesian-yplot {f:P} [1:5]

 The name of the function could be arbitrary.
 However, it must be specified by the "f" member of the option.
 The function must have been previously defined by a 'fn' command, and must only accept one argument and return a single scalar.

-The 'cartesian.xplot' is similar except for that the input arguments expresses a range of values as the y-coordinates of the points, and the funtion generates the corresponding x-coordinates.
+The 'cartesian-xplot' is similar except for that the input arguments expresses a range of values as the y-coordinates of the points, and the funtion generates the corresponding x-coordinates.

     fn P(v) = sqrt(v)
-    cartesian.xplot {f:P} 1 4 9 25 16 25
+    cartesian-xplot {f:P} 1 4 9 25 16 25

-The ``cartesian.label`` command draws a text at the location of the cartesian coord.
+The ``cartesian-label`` command draws a text at the location of the cartesian coord.
 The text itself is expressed via the quotation marks that must proceed the any option and all scalar values.
 Following example draw texts at location (-5,0), (-5,1) and (-5,2) of the Cartesian coordinates, and at each point the text will be "P(0)", "P(1)", and "P(2)".
 The text is to appear at the bottom of each point.

-    cartesian.label.bot "P(0)\\P(1)\\P(2)" -5 0 -5 1 -5 2
+    cartesian-label.bot "P(0)\\P(1)\\P(2)" -5 0 -5 1 -5 2

-The 'cartesian.ellipse' will draw an ellipse centered at the location.
+The 'cartesian-ellipse' will draw an ellipse centered at the location.
 There can only be one ellipse to be drawn, and the signature of the arguments are:

-    cartesian.ellipse <x> <y> <Rx> <Ry> <Phi>
+    cartesian-ellipse <x> <y> <Rx> <Ry> <Phi>

 The 'x' and 'y' are coodinates for the center point of the ellipse.
 Each of the 'Rx' and 'Ry' is the semi-major or semi-minor axis in